-MLB.com has the box score and video highlights, FanGraphs some other stats, and ESPN the updated standings.
-The Orioles lost and the Tigers won, so the Yankees are seven games back in the AL East and four games back of the second wildcard spot.
-FanGraphs has their postseason odds at 8.6%.
-The Yankees and Rays will wrap up the series on Sunday afternoon, when Hiroki Kuroda and Jeremy Hellickson get the ball.
+MLB.com has the box score and video highlights, FanGraphs has some other stats, and ESPN has the updated standings.
+Depending on the outcome of the late games, the Yankees will end the night either four games (Tigers and Mariners lose) or five games (Tigers or Mariners win) back of the second wildcard spot.
+FanGraphs puts their postseason odds at 2.3% at this very moment.
+Brandon McCarthy and Danny Duffy will be the pitching matchup on Saturday afternoon.

 - LF Brett Gardner